Computer Sciences and Information Systems

 - Be on time for the exam, the testing time is NOT extended if the student is late.

-- The exam is given in Business Building, Room 312.
-The exam proctor will log you in.
+- The exam is given in the Construction Trades Building, Room 33.

 - No cell phones or electronic devices are allowed when taking the exam.